inspec/train/docs/audit_log.md

 `audit_log_location`: Type String, path to stem filename to create such as "~/chef/logs/my-app-audit.log" Default is nil.

 `audit_log_size`: Type numeric.
-Maximum size of the file in bytes before it gets rotated to another file.
-Default is 2097152.
+Maximum size of the file in bytes before it gets rotated to another file (Log rotation is disabled by default).
+Defaults to 1048576 (1MB)

-`audit_log_frequency`: Type string.
-Frequency with which to rotate the audit log.
-Default is daily (Valid values: daily, weekly, monthly).
+`audit_log_frequency`: Frequency of rotation (daily, weekly or monthly).
+Default value is 0, which disables log file rotation.

 ## Driving Train from IRB